Voters swipe right for Wisconsin's state Supreme Court election

 "I think authentic connection really matters," said Blathras, who's majoring in political science and history.

-When it comes to engaging Gen Z, the 20-year-old said the Wisconsin Republican party lags far behind Democrats.
-In last November's midterms, 70% of voters under 30 chose incumbent Democratic governor Tony Evers over Republican challenger Tim Michels.
+When it comes to engaging Gen Z, the 20-year-old said the Wisconsin Republican Party lags far behind Democrats.
+In last November's midterms, 70% of voters under 30 chose incumbent Democratic Gov. Tony Evers over Republican challenger Tim Michels.

 For this race, abortion access in Wisconsin is undeniably on the ballot.
 After the U.S. Supreme Court overturned Roe v.
 Wade last summer, the state's 1849 ban went back into effect, outlawing nearly all abortions.
 Now, a lawsuit seeking to repeal the ban is making its way through the courts.
 The case is expected to land before the state Supreme Court.